 - Select 2-3 alumni from LinkedIn’s Yale Alumni page or Cross-Campus working in a career that you are interested in.
 Don’t forget that your network includes alumni from your undergraduate alma mater as well!

-- Write a draft of your introductory email to the alumni (OCS has sample emails online, which can be found here.)
-Your email should:
+- Write a draft of your introductory email to the alumni.
+Your email should include the following:

 - Introduce yourself